IPSEN´S INVESTIGATOR SPONSORED STUDIES (ISS) PORTAL

 Requirements to get started

-- Outline or Synopsis Form: study title, objectives, hypothesis, study design, study population (inclusion & exclusion criteria) and sample size, study treatment (if any), endpoints and timelines.
+- Outline or Synopsis Form: study title, objectives, hypothesis, study design, study population (inclusion & exclusion criteria) and sample size, study treatment (if any), endpoints, timelines

 - ISS support agreement is signed by all parties.